 RSVP Signature Programs

 Disaster Preparedness Program: Volunteers are trained by the Weld County Office of Emergency Management to give information to older adults about the advance personal preparations needed for natural and manmade disasters.
 They attend educational days hosted by RSVP where knowledgeable guest speakers provide valuable information related to preparedness or new volunteer opportunities.
-When funds are available, volunteers will distribute 3-day emergency kits to older adult Weld County residents.
+Volunteers are also needed to staff RSVP events and distribute 3-day emergency kits to older adult Weld County residents.

 Grocery Shopping Service

-Receive grocery orders: Receive incoming calls for grocery orders at the RSVP office on Wednesdays 3-5pm; fill out grocery order form.
+Receive grocery orders: Receive incoming calls for grocery orders at the RSVP office on Wednesdays 3-4:30pm; fill out grocery order forms.

 Grocery Shopper: Shop for grocery orders at local supermarket.

 Driver: Operate motor vehicles to assist with grocery delivery along with a supermarket employee.

 Mentoring for Educational Success Program: One-on-one reading program for children reading below grade level.
 Volunteer attends one training session then meets twice weekly with child at his/her school to assist child with reading skills.